xyliatgithub/IntroInfoSec-2026/Lab4_New/README.md

 - Understand how SVM-based machine learning spam filters work.
 - Learn how TF-IDF is used as an embedding strategy for text classification.
 - Implement the PGD attack to find magic words that can fool spam filters.
-- Explore the application of magic words you have found to evade BERT- and GPT-2-based spam filters.
+- Explore the application of magic words you have found to evade BERT-based spam filters.
 - Deploy adversarial attacks against spam filters using magic words.

 ## How to run (Colab)